 A Word About Homework and Classwork: Many students believe that teachers assign homework just to make them do more work and cut into their social life.
-Well that is entirely untrue.
-We give you homework to give you another opportunity to think about what we have done in class.
-It also gives you a chance to talk with your parents about what you are learning and allows them to give some input.
+NOT TRUE.
+Teachers assign homework to give students another opportunity to think about what they learned in class.
+It also gives students a chance to talk with their parents about what they are learning and allows them to contribute to student learning.
 I find this very important, especially when it comes to current events.

 Homework is very important in your preparation for the day's discussion and activities.
-That is to say, the more time I have to spend giving notes on information that was already assigned in the reading, the less time we will have to do interesting activities in the classroom.
+That is to say, the more time I have to spend giving notes on information that was already assigned in the reading, the less time we will have to do interesting classroom activities that would give deeper meaning and understanding to information.
 Being prepared is directly related to success.
 The better prepared a student is, the more they will understand the discussion, the more they will be able to participate, the better the questions that student will ask, and the deeper the understanding of the subject.
 All this will translate into a better understanding of the material which will be demonstrated on tests and quizzes - the bulk of your grade for this course.
 As a result, I strongly emphasize your preparation for class each day.

-In an effort to keep up on homework assignments, in addition to writing it on the board in class, I will be posting the day's homework on Twitter at the address on the front of this handout.
+In addition to writing the homework assignments on the board in class, I will be posting the day's homework on Twitter at the address on the front of this handout.
 If you are already familiar with Twitter and have an account, I suggest you follow this course on your account.
 If you do not have a Twitter account and do not wish to have one, you can still keep tabs on the homework by visiting the same web address.
-You may also keep up with the course and get copies of handouts, view related videos and other content for enrichment by visiting my Civics & Economics website, also found on the front of this website (or use the QR Code from your mobile device).
+You may also keep up with the course and get copies of handouts, view related videos and other content for enrichment by visiting my World History website, also found on the front of this website (or use the QR Code from your mobile device).

-I can tell, just by grading your homework if you did it while watching television or in front of some other distraction or quickly in an earlier class.
-Usually when a person does their homework while watching TV they don't read the question correctly or their answers do not make sense.
+I can tell, just by grading your homework if you did it while watching television or in front of some other distraction or quickly in an earlier class or Pride Period.
+Usually when a person does their homework while watching TV they do not read the question correctly or their answers do not make sense.
 So, for all intents and purposes, doing your homework in front of the TV is pointless because you will not remember what it is that you have read or written.
-Take the time to put in a good effort.
-It will pay off in the long run.
+Consider the time you spend on your homework an investment, the more you invest the more it will pay off in the long run.

 Also remember, everything that you do is a reflection of you.
-If you turn in a sloppy, folded/creased, half completed assignment, it tells people something different than if you turned in a neat complete assignment.
+If you turn in a sloppy, folded/creased, half completed assignment, it tells people something different than if you turned in a neat, complete assignment.
 So before you turn something in, look at it and say to yourself, "what does this paper / assignment say about me?"

-Dress Code: Student attire has become a major concern for administration, faculty and staff at Leesville, as well as for the Wake County School Board.
-I expect that all students will adhere to the dress code instituted by the Wake County School Board as described in the student handbook.
+Dress Code: Student attire has become a concern for administration, faculty, and staff at Leesville, as well as for the Wake County School Board.
+I expect that all students will adhere to the dress code instituted by the Wake County School Board as described in the student handbook on pages 22-23.